IT2810/it2810-webutvikling-h18-prosjekt-3-42/README.md

 <img src="https://i.imgur.com/bMfLB6U.jpg" width="200px" />

 The map-button at the bottom of the screen, allows you to see your todos on a map.

 <img src="https://i.imgur.com/iakfp53.jpg" width="200px" />
 ## Technology
 ### React Native
+React Native was used to develop our app.
+This allowed for easy cross-platform development, using JavaScript and syntax that is very close to what you would use in web-development.
+JavaScript is a language all the group members were competent in from before, so the time spent on learning was minimized and development and planning could begin at the start of the assignment.
+Due to the short timeframe of this assignment, the use of react-native was very helpful in allowing us to get a working app up and running in the time frame that was expected of us, and the lessons learned from the previous assignment, could be applied to this assigment as well.
 ### Expo
 [Expo](https://expo.io/)  is a toolchain that allows for easy development of cross-platform react-native apps.
 It also contains many useful components and APIs that allows use of native platform functionality.
 A number of these were used in this project, specifically the location API, the maps API and the permissions API.
 This will be further explained in the location part of the [Tutorials-section](#location)